Tim B. | Congas.blog

 1. What are X spells you learned in Wizard College?
 How do they work?

-2. What are X weird little items you keep in your bottomless bag of holding?
+2. What are 3 weird little items you keep in your bottomless bag of holding?

 Replace X with whatever number you think is appropriate.
-A solo PC might start with 3 spells and 3 items; a group of four PCs might start with 1 spell and 1 item each.
+A solo PC might start with 3 spells; a group of four PCs might start with 1 spell each.
+By default, if you know a spell, you can cast it once per day.

 The game is a conversation.